Naughtydawg/TheKeebist/README.md

 Required materials to finish : 1 Elite-C pro micro, 1 reset switch (probably unnecessary), 85 1N4148 Diodes, 85 switches (First version is KAILH CHOC ONLY), 18 m2 screws, 9 m2 8mm spacers(6mm if you take the plastic off the elite c pins), and an acryllic base to mount it all on. unfortunately you have to buy two sets of keycaps to get enough 1.25 keys, but then you can mix and match the only two(black&white).

+The case with middle layers is to be cut on a p2 sheet.

 Diodes are alligned with the line towards the square pad.

 The pcb measures 310x119mm.